GazzaJ/CI-MS3-W3Recipes/TESTING.md

 | K. Moore | ![KM Feedback](https://github.com/GazzaJ/CI-MS3-W3Recipes/blob/main/TESTING-img/km-feedback-2.jpg) |
 |K. Tanaka | ![Toto Feedback](https://github.com/GazzaJ/CI-MS3-W3Recipes/blob/main/TESTING-img/toto-feedback.jpg) |

-> **The vulnerability pointed out by Toto has been addressed and users are no longer able to delete a recipe by manipulating the web app url.**
+> **The vulnerability pointed out by Toto has been addressed and users are no longer able to delete a recipe by manipulating the web app URL.**
 ____

 ### **Responsiveness Testing** <a name="responsiveness-testing"></a>